jsz-05/bento-grid/README.md

 # Dynamic Bento Grid Template

 This repository provides a flexible and draggable bento grid template, ideal for creating dynamic layouts.
 It’s currently used on my [portfolio site](https://jeffreyszhou.com/).
-Feel free to use and modify this project—just be sure to give proper credit!
+Feel free to use and modify this project, just credit me.

 https://github.com/user-attachments/assets/2be9ca71-883d-4973-9bf8-4dfb601e75fc